Director of Litigation Advocacy

 LAJC is seeking an experienced litigator to provide leadership and supervision to LAJC programmatic work.
 In addition to significant litigation experience, the ideal candidate will also have demonstrated experience working with directly impacted community leaders on anti-poverty and racial justice initiatives.
 Reporting directly to the Executive Director, the Director of Litigation & Advocacy (working title) will work to advance LAJC’s ambitious agenda to achieve economic, racial, and social justice throughout the state.
 Responsibilities may vary depending on the experiences, skill set, and vision of the selected candidate.
 Required qualifications include Virginia Bar licensure or ability to waive in to the Virginia Bar, at least seven years of relevant legal experience, and experience working in communities directly impacted by economic and racial injustice.
 Applications are still being accepted and will be reviewed on a rolling basis.
 Salary range has been increased to $90,000 to $115,000, depending on relevant experience.

 Responsibilities may vary depending on the experiences, skill set, and vision of the selected candidate, but will likely include:

-- Assist LAJC’s four program directors with strategic planning and developing multi-faceted campaigns using litigation, policy advocacy, organizing and communications strategies
+• Supervision of LAJC’s impact advocacy, including providing support to each program’s strategic planning and development of multi-faceted campaigns using litigation, policy advocacy, organizing and communications strategies

-- Develop, support, and lead major litigation, including helping advocates identify recurring issues ripe for impact litigation
+• Support the development and execution of major litigation, including helping advocates identify recurring issues ripe for impact litigation

-- Promote litigation skill development by matching attorney goals with campaign needs and working with LAJC’s Director of Professional Development Director to identify training needs and opportunities
+• Promote litigation skill development by matching attorney goals with campaign needs and working with LAJC’s Director of Professional Development to identify training needs and opportunities

 - Virginia Bar licensure, or ability to waive in to the Virginia Bar